DENIOS INC

 Technical solutions for product and extinguishing water retention

 There are various technical options for preventing the extinguishing water produced during firefighting or hazardous substances escaping from installations from spreading uncontrolled.
-A possible distinction between different containment facilities and systems can be made based on their functionality:
+A possible distinction between different containment facilities and systems, such as chemical storage lockers and storage buildings, can be made based on their functionality:

 Self-operating systems